tsgates/arch-wiki-markdown/wiki/Stumpwm.md

 Troubleshooting
 ---------------

+-   If you have problems configuring multiple monitors, maybe you need to install 'xorg-xdpyinfo' package.

-If you cannot start stumpwm and get
+-   If you cannot start stumpwm and get

                debugger invoked on a SB-INT:SIMPLE-PARSE-ERROR in thread
            #: